wchrapcynski/Amiibo-API/README.md

 ## Description

 This is a RESTful API that covers all the various Amiibos that are available.
 Data was originally pulled from [https://www.amiiboapi.com/](https://www.amiiboapi.com/).
+The toughest part of this project was just finding an API that had a decent set of data that I could work with.
+Other than that, setting up and testing the routes was a bit of a trial but I believe that I was able to work out everything that I set out to do.

 ## Requirements